The Amazing Race Norge 2: Leg 8 (Argentina)

 For this series' first Intersection, teams had to compete against each other in a traditional gaucho challenge.
 First, one team member must ride a horse consisting of barrel racing and back.
 Then, the second team member had to ride the same course, and then using a stick, spearing a ring at the end of the course.
 First team to catch the ring, would receive their next clue.

 This leg's Detour was a choice between Mat (Food) or Innmat (Guts).
-In Mat, teams had to eat 2 kg beef to receive their nect clue.
+In Mat, teams had to eat 2 kg beef to receive their next clue.
 In Innmat, teams had to eat 1 kg guts from ox to receive their next clue.